Birmingham City 1-3 Leeds United

 Relive Leeds' win at Birmingham as it happened

-Wood, who had a prolific half season on loan at City from neighbours West Brom in 2011-12, now has 25 goals this season in all competitions - with 22 of those in the league.
+Wood, who had a prolific half-season on loan at City from West Brom in 2011-12, has 25 goals this season in all competitions - with 22 in the league.

-But, perhaps more pertinently, his brace takes him two ahead of Newcastle's Dwight Gayle at the top of the Championship goal charts.
+And his two goals at St Andrew's take him two ahead of Newcastle's Dwight Gayle at the top of the Championship charts.

 Blues punished by clinical Leeds

-Leeds' finishing was the difference against a Blues side who have won just twice in 16 games under Gianfranco Zola.
+Leeds boss Garry Monk, in the stands serving his one-game touchline ban, must have been pleased with his side's finishing, which was the difference against a Blues side who have won just twice in 16 games under Gianfranco Zola.

-Birmingham made the much brighter start, David Davis firing into the side netting from a tight angle and Rob Green diverting Che Adams' angled shot wide, but Blues were then cut open by a classic piece of long-ball football.
+Birmingham made the much brighter start, David Davis firing into the side-netting from a tight angle and Rob Green diverting Che Adams' angled shot wide, but Blues were then cut open by a classic piece of long-ball football.

-From defending a corner, keeper Rob Green found Luke Ayling, whose teasing long ball down the inside right channel just evaded the despairing lunge of Ryan Shotton, leaving Wood in the clear to lift a superb instinctive lob over advancing Blues keeper Tomasz Kuszczak.
+From defending a corner, keeper Rob Green found Luke Ayling, whose teasing long ball down the inside-right channel just evaded the despairing lunge of Ryan Shotton, leaving Wood in the clear to lift a superb instinctive lob over advancing Blues keeper Tomasz Kuszczak.

-The hosts had chances to level, none better than when Robert Tesche's stunning 25-yard left-foot swerved beyond Green but crashed back off the bar.
+The hosts had chances to level, and Robert Tesche's stunning 25-yard left-foot shot swerved beyond Green but crashed back off the bar.

-The luckless Adams then went close three times in as many minutes, with a header cleared off line before diverting Tesche's shot just over, then being denied at close range by Green.
+The luckless Adams then went close three times in as many minutes, with a header cleared off the line before he diverted Tesche's shot just over and was then denied at close range by Green.

-Gardner finally brought Blues level with his excellent strike, but the hosts were back on terms for only four minutes.
+Gardner finally brought Blues level, but the hosts were back on terms for only four minutes.

-Kalvin Phillips squared from the right and young defender Josh Dacres-Cogley lost his footing on the wet, muddy surface in the six yard box, allowing Wood to turn home from close range.
+Kalvin Phillips squared from the right and young defender Josh Dacres-Cogley lost his footing on the wet, muddy surface in the six-yard box, allowing Wood to turn home from close range.

-Then, on 82 minutes, Pedraza wrapped it up with a low left-foot shot into Kuszczak's bottom left corner, to send noisy army of Leeds fans home deliriously happy.
+Then, on 82 minutes, Pedraza wrapped it up with a low left-foot shot into Kuszczak's bottom corner, to send the noisy army of Leeds fans home deliriously happy.

 Line-ups